Blog

 Posted by Eric Welch on Apr 19th 2025

-The lights are bright.
+The lights are blinding.

 The audience is packed.